Information Fragmentation, Encryption and Information Flow in Complex Biological Networks: Methods

+Information flow is visualized as nodes connected by arrows, where nodes represent predictor elements and features while arrows show how information flows from predictor elements to features.
+If a predictor element is in every DIS for a feature (or there is only one DIS), the arrow is drawn in black.
+If a predictor element is not in every DIS for a feature (if there is more than one DIS), the arrow is drawn in red.
+In other words, black arrows indicate necessary connections and red arrows indicate potentially necessary connections.
+Finally, each link is labeled with the ratio of shared entropy between the predictor element and the feature over the entropy of the feature (i.e., the ratio of entropy in the feature that can be independently accounted for by that predictor element).

+If the structure of the system is known (e.g., in this work we know the connectome of Markov Brains, defined by the logic gates that connect nodes) it may be possible to remove some redundant DISs (disambiguate the information flow).
+This is done by comparing each arrow with the connections present in the brain's structure to see if the connectome supports the arrow.
+If a connection (for example, via a logic gate) from a set to a node is not present in the brain's structure, that set can be removed from the DISs.

-\subsection{Digital Evolution System}
+\subsection{Digital evolution system}

-In this work we examine two types of artificial cognitive systems (Recurrent Artificial Neural Networks and Markov Brains) in the context of two tasks (NBack and Block Catch).
-We used the MABE \citep{bohm2017mabe} digital evolution research tool to conduct our experiments.
+In this work we examine two types of artificial cognitive systems (Recurrent Artificial Neural Networks and Markov Brains) in the context of two tasks: {\it n}-Back and Block Catch.
+We used the MABE~(\cite{bohm2017mabe}) digital evolution research tool to conduct our experiments.